1. Indian Economy

 Our Management Trainee program is designed to provide opportunities to freshers from Management as well as Professional Institutes.
 The program focusses on nourishing young talent which are mentored by industry veterans within the Company and make them industry ready.

-ii.
-Teamwork & Leadership
+ii) Teamwork & Leadership

-iii.
-Employee Programs
+iii) Employee Programs

 We invest in every step of our employees careers and ensure their long term interests remain closely aligned with those of our clients and shareholders.
-Our goals are to reinforce the r ms culture, maximize individual potential and expand our employees professional opportunities and abilities.
+Our goals are to reinforce the firms culture, maximize individual potential and expand our employees professional opportunities and abilities.
 We hold varied employee engagement activities, offer development workshops and create an environment of openness where learning is always a possibility and asking questions is the norm rather than the exception.

 Annual cricketing event which involved participation of employees from various functions which fostered team spirit.
 This employee engagement activity proved to be an ice breaker between new incumbents & fostered inter-functional and inter-department communication.